destinygg/destinypositions/docs/politics.md

 ## Reparations

 After the civil war, [former slaves were promised 40 acres and a mule](https://www.pbs.org/wnet/african-americans-many-rivers-to-cross/history/the-truth-behind-40-acres-and-a-mule/) by William T. Sherman.
 This was approved by President Lincoln.
-Later, the federal government renegged on this promise, which seems pretty unfair.
+Later, the federal government reneged on this promise, which seems pretty unfair.

-There are many different reasons for wanting reparations, but I think that the best one is purely for the purposes of (finally) fuffilling a debt that was promised.
+There are many different reasons for wanting reparations, but I think that the best one is purely for the purposes of (finally) fulfilling a debt that was promised.

 Logistically, implementing reparations would be difficult.
 (Who exactly gets the money?
 How much money is equivalent to 40 acres, adjusted for inflation?)
-I acknowledge that reparations are probably not politically feasiable.
+I acknowledge that reparations are probably not politically feasible.

 ## Voting